GNOME/nautilus/README.md

 GNOME.

 ## Supported version
 Only latest Nautilus version 3.32 as provided upstream is supported.
 Try out the [Flatpak nightly](https://wiki.gnome.org/Apps/Nightly) installation before filling issues to ensure the installation is reproducible and doesn't have downstream changes on it.
-In case you cannnot reproduce in the nightly installation, don't hesitate to file an issue in your distribution.
+In case you cannot reproduce in the nightly installation, don't hesitate to file an issue in your distribution.
 This is to ensure the issue is well triaged and reaches the proper people.

 ## Hacking on Nautilus